 Multichair, initially designed for Sormani, is now produced by B-Line

-Joe Colombo Born in Milan in 1930, he attended the Academy of Fine Arts of Brera, and then deal with up to 1955 of painting and sculpture.
+Joe Colombo born in Milan in 1930, he attended the Brera Academy of Fine Arts, and then worked on painting and sculpture until 1955.
 Later he became interested in industrial design and new materials, fiberglass, ABS, PVC and polyethylene.
-It 'was one of the most influential and representative designers of the modern era.
+He was one of the most influential and representative designers of the modern era.

 Multichair, as other projects of Joe Colombo, is part of the permanent collection of the Museum of Modern Art and the Metropolitan Museum of Art in New York.